Gaillardia henricksonii

 Gaillardia henricksonii is a Mexican species of flowering plants in the sunflower family.
 It is native to northwestern Mexico, found only in the State of Coahuila.

 Gaillardia henricksonii grows in soil derived from gypsum.
-It is an perennial herb up to 20 cm tall, with a large taproot and leaves on the stem rather than clumped at the base.
+It is a perennial herb up to 20 cm tall, with a large taproot and leaves on the stem rather than clumped at the base.
 Leaves are long and narrow, up to 5 cm long, covered with woolly hairs.
 Each flower head is about 1.5 cm wide.
 Each head has 8 salmon-colored ray flowers surrounding 60-80 reddish or brownish disc flowers.